ibm-cloud-docs/hybrid-workloads/locations-management.md

 {: #before_begin}

 - You must be an Administrator on the Catalog management service to edit the location filters.
 Otherwise, the page is read only.
+- Create a Satellite location.
+Depending on your infrastructure provider, you have different options to create a Satellite location.
+For more information, see [Create a Satellite location overview](/docs/satellite?topic=satellite-locations).
 - Editing the location filters for an account, enterprise, or account group affects the resources that users can view in the {{site.data.keyword.Bluemix_notm}} catalog in those accounts.
 Users can view only services that are available in the locations that you allow.
 For more information, see [Service and infrastructure availability by location](/docs/overview?topic=overview-services_region).

 ## Setting location filters for an account